tbodt/sourcegraph/doc/user/campaigns/campaign_spec_yaml_reference.md

 ## [`changesetTemplate.published`](#changesettemplate-published)

 Whether to publish the changeset.
-This may be a boolean value (ie `true` or `false`), or [an array to only publish some changesets within the campaign](#publishing-only-specific-changesets).
+This may be a boolean value (ie `true` or `false`), `'draft'`, or [an array to only publish some changesets within the campaign](#publishing-only-specific-changesets).

 An unpublished changeset can be previewed on Sourcegraph by any person who can view the campaign, but its commit, branch, and pull request aren't created on the code host.

+A draft changeset results in a commit, branch, and pull request / merge request being created on the code host **in draft mode**.
+This means:

+- On GitHub the pull request will be in draft mode.
+- On GitLab the merge request title will be prefixed with `'[Draft] '`, making it unmergeable until it's taken out of draft mode.
+- On BitBucket Server the pull request title will be prefixed with `'WIP: '`.

+**Note:** An existing changeset will not be converted to a draft changeset when it already exists.
+Hence, changesets can only go from unpublished to draft, but not from published to draft.
+That also allows you to take it out of draft mode on your code host, without risking Sourcegraph to revert to draft mode.

 A published changeset results in a commit, branch, and pull request being created on the code host.